hacktober-pros/hackfest22/problems/Devsport.md

 ## Input Format
 The first line of input contains a single integer TT, denoting the number of test cases.
 The description of TT test cases follows.
-Each test case consists of a single line of input containing five space-separated integers Z, Y, A, B, CZ,Y,A,B,C.
+Each test case consists of a single line of input containing five space-separated integers Z, Y, A, B, C.

 ## Output Format
 For each test case, print a single line containing the answer to that test case — YES if Devendra can try each ride at least once, and NO otherwise.